 Detailed information on the Law Library and its services is available on the Law Library's website.
 See the LUC Libraries' website for information on the Lewis Library, Cudahy Library, and Health Sciences Library.

 The Bluebook is a style manual that contains the national citation rules most often used by U.S. law students, faculty, and federal courts.
 Originally published in 1926, the current edition is the 20th, which is updated periodically to reflect new types of citations.
-The popularity of The Bluebook among law students and legal professionals has resulted in a new term: Bluebooking.
+The popularity of The Bluebook among law students and legal professionals has resulted in the term: Bluebooking.
 Bluebooking is the process of editing legal texts to ensure that assertions are supported by citations that conform to the rules in The Bluebook.

 There are a number of copies of the current edition of The Bluebook on reserve in the Law Library for use in the Library.
 The Law Library also owns a number of books that provide guidance on how to use The Bluebook.